Ask your own customers what they expect to see when they look at your website. But generally it will include these

 10 things people expect to find on your website.

 1. What you do – what problem do you solve?
 What value do you add?
 Do not drone on about features or specs, but have them available somewhere for people who want to read about them.

 2. Who you are – why are you good at solving that problem?

 3. Why you do it – what drives you to do what you do?
 What makes you stand out?
 Many people buy why you do something as much as what it is you do.

 4. Where you do it – which geographic areas do you cover/serve?
 Do you charge more outside that area.

 5. FAQS – answer their common questions.
 Listen to the questions you get asked verbally or by email etc, then answer these on the website.

 7. Why you are the best choice – so show some social validation such as testimonials, case studies, qualifications, Google Reviews, Facebook Reviews, Linkedin Recommendations.

 8. Show your domain authority or expert status by offering useful tips and advice on your chosen subject.
 If you know it all, show it all.
 Be generous with your advice.

 9. Newsletter – let people sign up in case they want to stay informed about valuable offers and useful tips from your business.
 The vast majority of people do NOT want to sign up for a Newsletter.
 So, only offer this option if you are going to invest in creating one that is worth reading.

 10. Your contact details, a telephone number, preferably a landline, an email address and a contact form.
 Plus instant chat could be good to offer, if you can respond in real time.

 Some or all of this will seem very obvious to you, but have a look at your own website and see if you actually have all these points covered.
-Maybe you also need to include a clear button for pricing which is a key one for visitors or support or shop.
+Maybe you also need to include a clear button for pricing which is a key one for many visitors.
+Or a page for Support or Shop or Pat Fees.